thecoolestray/Practica_1_SO/README.md

 Generated graphs in the following directory: plots/

-An ASCII graph displayed in the terminal.
+an ASCII graph displayed in the terminal

 Example: